oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ---
 layout: default
-title: "From Oscillators to Chaos: A Deep Dive into Period Doubling"
+title: "From Oscillators to Chaos: A Deep Dive into Period-doubling"
 date: 2025-09-29
 tags: [physics, chaos, nonlinear]
 ---

-# From Oscillators to Chaos: A Deep Dive into Period Doubling
+# From Oscillators to Chaos: A Deep Dive into Period-doubling

-This post expands on the material in my [period doubling site](https://oospakooysa.github.io/period-doubling/), drawing from extended worked examples, figures, and simulations.
+This post expands on the material in my [period-doubling site](https://oospakooysa.github.io/period-doubling/), drawing from extended worked examples, figures, and simulations.
 It’s aimed at readers who want to dig deeper into the physics, coding, and data behind nonlinear oscillators and chaos.

 ---